-HK will use at least 20,000 photomultiplier tubes (PMTs), providing a 20 % photocoverage as SK, and benefit from newly designed high-efficiency 20" PMTs, the Hamamatsu R12860-HQE, developed for HK.
+HK will use at least 20,000 photomultiplier tubes (PMTs), providing a 20% photocoverage as SK, and benefit from newly designed high-efficiency 20" PMTs, the Hamamatsu R12860-HQE, developed for HK.
 The design is based on Hamamatsu R3600 PMT used in SK, but includes a box-and-line dynode and several other improvements.
-As a result, this new model offers better timing resolution and twice the detection efficiency due to improvements in both quantum efficiency and collection efficiency.
+This new model offers better timing resolution and twice the detection efficiency due to improvements in both quantum efficiency and collection efficiency.

-To complement the 20" PMTs and increase the photocoverage, particularly important for the low-energy physics, the option to add few thousands multi-PMT modules (mPMTs) to the far detector is being actively exploited.
+To complement the 20" PMTs and increase the photocoverage, particularly important for the low-energy physics, the option to add a few thousands of multi-PMT modules (mPMTs) is being discussed.